BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Backups**

+My daily toxicology revision as I run through ChatGPT was interrupted this morning.
+For some reason ChatGPT wasn’t able to answer my questions.
+It wasn’t that big disruption to my life to be honest.
+But it was a good reminder that we will become very dependent on electrons running around in the silicon.
+It’s made me realise that in the event of a prolonged power cut almost all of my business activities wouldhave to cease. this isn’t a tremendously comfortable feeling.

+I was wondering the same question yesterday funnily enough.
+I have for many years run the most basic low tech bit of organising technology.
+I just call it a tickle file.
+It may have some other more fancy names.
+Basically, it is a drawer in a filing cabinet.
+It contains (I think) 47 folders.
+31 of them have a day of the month on them.
+12 of them have months of the year.
+Every day I remove the contents of today’s folder.
+I then either work on them, throw them away, or reschedule them by putting them into a later folder.

+Over the years the tickle file has become less and less full.
+Typically nowadays there is nothing in it at all.
+I keep it going because the handful of things in it that can never be replaced electronically I still needed.
+For example, I have a photocopy of the front and back of all my credit cards.
+This is to enable me to rapidly contact all of the companies unwise enough to extend me credit in the event of one or multiple cards getting lost.
+The other reason I keep it going is that long ago I was having trouble keeping up the habit of using this file.
+My solution was to put a bar of chocolate in it and reward myself by having a piece of that chocolate bar when I did the daily turnaround on it.
+If I give up the file, I’ll have to give up the chocolate.

+But it does feel like there are things I could be doing on paper which it would be better to to keep on paper and up-to-date.
+I’ll give it some thought.

 #### **Wearing a Tie Means I get More Done**

 When self-employed is very easy for your work life and your home life to get more mixed up that is good for you.
 That’s certainly been my experience.
 Over the years I built up some habits that aren’t proving very helpful.
 For example, are used to start the day by catching up with all the news.